Orlando Family Lawyers

 At the law office of Goodblatt · Leo, our family law and divorce lawyers in Orlando take a team approach to legal representation, which means you benefit from the strengths of each lawyer at our firm, as well as our 35+ years of combined experience.
 You’ll also appreciate that there is always someone here who knows you and is familiar with your case.

 In many situations, we can use collaborative law and mediation to help you resolve issues without traditional litigation, saving you the time, money, and stress of adversarial proceedings.
 Collaboration and mediation allows you to make decisions that are beneficial for all people involved and to avoid unfair or undesirable decisions mandated by a court.
-We bring specialists onto our team, if needed, to help you obtain your desired goals quickly and discreetly, contact our experienced Orlando family attorneys today.
+We bring specialists onto our team, if needed, to help you obtain your desired goals quickly and discreetly, contact our experienced Orlando family lawyers today.